Goals & Curriculum

 About Our Curriculum

-• In most of our classes, students are grouped heterogeneously.
-For mathematics, Hebrew language, and Gemarah, students are grouped appropriately, enabling more individual instruction and learning.
+- In many of our classes, students are grouped heterogeneously.
+For mathematics, Hebrew language, and seventh and eighth grade Judaic Studies, students are grouped appropriately, enabling more individual instruction and learning.

-• Chumash and Navi are taught Ivrit b’Ivrit.
+- Chumash and Navi are primarily taught Ivrit b’Ivrit.

-• Specialty classes in art, music, physical education, computer education, and advisory complete a student’s weekly schedule.
+- Specialty classes in art, music, physical education, innovation lab, and advisory complete a student’s weekly schedule.

-• Students are encouraged to engage in a meaningful chesed project as part of their becoming a Bar or Bat Mitzvah.
-Every year, charitable organizations are invited to our annual Chesed Fair.
-Fifth and sixth grade students and their parents are introduced to some of the available chesed options.
+- Students are encouraged to engage in a meaningful chesed project as part of their becoming a Bar or Bat Mitzvah.
+We also incorporate chesed opportunities into the school year as well.

-• Technology is integrated into the Judaic and general studies curricula.
-For example, students produce iMovies as part of their study of Shakespeare, create Facebook pages for an element on the Periodic Table, and use SketchUp to create a 3-D model of a city in Israel.
+- Technology is integrated into the Judaic and general studies curricula.
+For example, students produce documentary films as part of their study of the Holocaust, create Facebook pages for an element on the Periodic Table, and use SketchUp to create a 3-D model of a city in Israel.

 Beyond Our Classroom

-What we do to enhance our students’ learning experiences, leveraging our unique location in one of the world’s finest cultural, financial, creative, scientific, medical, and architectural urban hubs.
+We enhance our students’ learning experiences, leveraging our unique location in one of the world’s finest cultural, financial, creative, scientific, medical, and architectural urban hubs.
+Some examples include:

 Educational and Co-Curricular Programming